 The method of compensation for faculty who are substituting will be a fixed hourly rate of $55.00 multiplied by the number of contact hours up to a period equal to 20% of the course contact hours.
-For periods of replacement beyond 20% of the course contact hours, compensation will be based on the substitute’s current part-time faculty salary rate multiplied by the percent of full-time workload.
+For periods of replacement more than 20% of the course contact hours, compensation will be based on the substitute’s current part-time faculty salary rate multiplied by the percent of full-time workload.
 Substitute or replacement hours for periods of less than eight weeks, or for a shorter period when the assignment equals that of a full quarterly load (see 4.1.b), for any one continuous assignment do not apply toward pro-rata pay.

 Calculations for Leave Without Pay will be based on the part-time hourly salary rate of $55.00 multiplied by the number of contact hours up to a period equal to 20% of the course(s) contact hours.
 For periods of absence beyond 20% of the course(s) contact hours, reduction in pay will be based on the quarterly rate multiplied by the percent of full-time workload.

+Part-time faculty who participate in Development Days will be paid $100 per each Development Day attended. (refer to Article 11.1.C.4)

 B.6 Course Outline.
 Newly hired part-time faculty will be given a copy of the course outline (i.e. “Master Course outline”) for courses they are assigned to teach.
 AFT Seattle publications will inform part-time faculty of the availability of course outlines.

-APPENDIX F - COMMUNITY AND CONTRACT SERVICE SALARY PLANS
+APPENDIX F - COMMUNITY AND CONTRACT SERVICE (CONTINUING EDUCATION) SALARY PLANS

-F.1 Community Service Courses.
+F.1 Community Service/Continuing Education Courses.

 Courses to be Offered: Courses to be offered are those non-credit/non-graded self-support courses and activities which are conducted by the SCCD system for members of the community not directly related to the fulfillment of requirements for a state approved degree, state approved certificate or state approved diploma.